Updated: Apr 19

-3. Try out a new Light Diet to reduce alien frequencies of light, as outlined in our blog Rethinking the Evening Hours.
+3. Try out a new Light Diet to reduce alien frequencies of light, as outlined in my blog Rethinking the Evening Hours.
 There are many practical tips found there, but here are the highlights:

 Switch out LED and fluorescent bulbs for incandescent.

 Use light filtering software like Iris and Night Shift for phones, tablets and computers

 Use blue blocking glasses after the sun sets.